OHDSI/ETL-LambdaBuilder/docs/IBM_CCAE_MDCR/CCAE_MDCR_visit_detail.md

 | VISIT_OCCURRENCE_ID | - | **VISIT_OCCURRENCE**.VISIT_OCCURRENCE_ID    This is the VISIT_OCCURRENCE_ID for the VISIT_OCCURRENCE record that is the parent for the VISIT_DETAIL record | - |

 ## Change Log

+### June 10, 2021
+* Reverted logic that included lab results as visits and mail-in order pharmacy records as visits.

 ### June 8, 2021
 * Fully updated the VISIT_DETAIL logic to include all claim lines from all pertinent tables.